Skip to main content

 Frozen shrimp is always on hand in my freezer because it is the perfect protein to reach for when you want a quick and easy dinner that seems a little special.

-This Stovetop Shrimp and Pasta dish is just one of the quick, easy, and special dinners.
+This Stovetop Shrimp and Pasta dish is a quick, easy, and special dinner.

 This dish is E-A-S-Y.